Back to Knowledge hub

-Published on February 26, 2026
+Published February 26, 2026

 How to Open a US Bank Account as an International Student in 2026

-Having a US bank account makes your life as an international student significantly easier — for receiving scholarships, paying rent, shopping, and building a US credit history.
+Having a US bank account makes your life as an international student significantly easier, for receiving scholarships, paying rent, shopping, and building a US credit history.
 But opening one without a Social Security Number (SSN) can be tricky.
 Here's your 2026 guide.

 What You Need to Open a US Bank Account